 The gardens are open daily from 6:00 am to 7:00 pm.
 Many people turn up in the mornings and evenings for jogging and walking.
 The area is huge and you will need many hours to see it all.
-It is advisable to wear walking shoes.
+It is advisable to wear good walking shoes.

 Glass House